-We would like to thank Thorsten Altenkirch, Gilles Barthe, Thierry Coquand, Antony Courtney, Karl Crary, Christopher League, Zhaohui Luo, Christine Paulin-Mohring, Stefan Monnier, Henrik Nilsson, Walid Taha, and anonymous referees for discussions and comments on an earlier version of this paper.
+We would like to thank Thorsten Altenkirch, Gilles Barthe, Thierry Coquand, Antony Courtney, Karl Crary, Xinyu Feng, Christopher League, Zhaohui Luo, Christine Paulin-Mohring, Stefan Monnier, Henrik Nilsson, Walid Taha, and anonymous referees for discussions and comments on this and an earlier version of this article.
 Benjamin Werner helped us understand the intricacies in the strong-normalization proof for the core calculus of inductive constructions.